yingweiwo

 Pharmacodynamics

-PCL-016 or Picolinic acid drug substance is a pyridine carboxylate metabolite of tryptophan.
-It acts as an anti-infective and immunomodulator through its role in zinc transport.
-ZFPs are involved in viral replication and packaging as well as normal cell homeostatic functions.
-Picolinic acid has been shown to be an anti-viral in vitro and in vivo.
+PCL-016, or Picolinic acid, is a Picolinic acid metabolite of tryptophan.
+It exerts its anti-infective and immunomodulatory effects by participating in zinc transport.
+ZFPs are involved in viral replication and packaging, as well as normal cellular homeostasis.
+Both in vitro and in vivo studies have demonstrated that Picolinic acid possesses antiviral activity.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.